ibm-cloud-docs/vmwaresolutions/vmonic/cloud-infra-acct-req.md

 # Requirements for the IBM Cloud infrastructure account
 {: #cloud-infra-acct-req}

-To use {{site.data.keyword.cloud}} for VMware® Solutions to order instances, you must have an {{site.data.keyword.cloud_notm}} infrastructure account.
+To use {{site.data.keyword.vmwaresolutions_full}} to order instances, you must have an {{site.data.keyword.cloud_notm}} infrastructure account.
 The price of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.

 ## Permissions for the IBM Cloud infrastructure account
 {: #cloud-infra-acct-req-permissions}